 Through continued funding from MHED, Ferris wants to play a key role in increasing the number of students from underrepresented populations who enroll in and complete K-12 baccalaureate-level teacher education programs.

 Ferris State University is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state.
-Ferris offers more than 170 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+Ferris offers more than 170 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences and Education, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
 Ferris also has a University College that provides students with instruction in study skills, reading, career exploration and features an Honors Program.